-Rosalind Given-Wilson, vice-chair, senior independent director and chair of quality and safety committee
+Rosalind Given-Wilson, senior independent director and chair of quality and safety committee

 Ros joined us as a non-executive director on 1 April 2015.
 Ros is a consultant radiologist and previously served for over seven years as medical director at St George’s University Hospitals NHS Foundation Trust.
 In this role, she had responsibility for clinical quality and safety, education, training, research, governance, clinical strategic involvement and stakeholder engagement.
 Prior to this, Ros established and ran the breast screening unit in south west Londonfor ten years and led the children's clinical working group across south west London.